rob-vh/pyracf_browser/README.md

 Also, the most recent version of pyracf is needed (not the one from pypi), so install from [github](https://github.com/rob-vh/pyracf)

-After installing this pyracf, edit file pyracf_browser/main.py:
+After installing this pyracf, edit file main.toml:

-* specify the path to pyracf
+* specify the path to pyracf (unless you have pyracf installed from a fully fledged pypi, then leave this value empty)

 * specify a path to a RACF (IRRDBU00) unload file